afni/afni/doc/unix_tutorial/basic/basic_01.ls.rst

 Again, the -al options show all files and using a long format.
 Note that the list starts with '.' and '..' at the top.

-The output might look like the following (`ls -al` is ommitted, just because it is long).
+The output might look like the following (`ls -al` is omitted, just because it is long).

 .. image:: media/basic_1_C.jpg
    :align: center